uqlibrary/technology-training/Git/GitHub/GitHub_intro.md

 Once you've navigated to the file, you can click the pencil button to edit the code online.

 1. Make some edits to the code
-1. Provide a description of your changes in the **Commit changes** section
+2. Provide a description of your changes in the **Commit changes** section (these descriptions may feel unnecessary, but generally when you make changes, you're changing a number of things, and this can be very very helpful).
-1. Then click the `Commit changes` button.
+3. Then click the `Commit changes` button.
 > On the desktop you would need to push to the repository, as we are already in the external repository, you don't need to do that, however next time you access the file in another location, you should **Pull** the data.

 #### Fetch/Pull